 Significant actuarial assumptions for the determination of the defined benefit plan is discount rate.
-The sensitivity analysis below have been determined based on sensibly possible change of the discount rate occurring at the end of the reporting period if all other assumptions remained unchanged
+The sensitivity analysis below have been determined based on sensibly possible change of the discount rate occurring at the end of the reporting period if all other assumptions remained unchanged.

-- If the discount rate is 1% higher/lower, the defined benefit obligation would decrease/increase by Rs 1,236,189 (2019: Rs 1.026.543). - If the discount rate is 1% lower/higher, the defined benefit obligation would increase/decrease by Rs 1,096,979 (2019: Rs 1,153,539).
+- If the discount rate is 1% higher/lower, the defined benefit obligation would decrease/increase by nil (2020: Rs 1,236,189). - If the discount rate is 1% lower/higher, the defined benefit obligation would increase/decrease by nil (2020: Rs 1,096,979).

-The weighted average duration of the liabilities as at 30 June 2020 is 7 years.
+The weighted average duration of the liabilities as at 30 June 2021 is 7 years.